This feature is in

 You can change the settings as follows:

-- Roles: Naming one or more roles in this field will limit Gateway access to Identity users assigned a matching role (in individual Identity user data).
+- Roles: limits Gateway access to Identity users assigned a matching role (in individual Identity user data).
+Accepts multiple values.
 Leaving this field blank will give access to all Identity users on the site.

-- GitHub/GitLab API access token: Click the link to generate a token, or you may supply your own Personal Access Token.
+- GitHub/GitLab API access token: grants permission to the linked repository.
+Use the link to generate a token, or you may supply your own Personal Access Token.
 Be sure the token is generated for a user with sufficient permission on your linked repository to perform the actions you want to pass through the Gateway.

 If you change ownership on your repository, or convert a repository from public to private, you may need to reconnect Git Gateway with proper permissions: